jeffreyleblanc/linux-knowledge/tmux--usage.md

 $ tmux ls

 # Make a new named session
-$ tmux new -t NAME
+$ tmux new -s NAME

 # Attach to an existing name session
 $ tmux a -t NAME